 Flooded Mangroves Amidst Tonle Sap Floating Villages

-Cambodians consume an average of 75 kgs of fish per year, around 60% of their protein source.
+Cambodians consume an average of 75 kgs of fish per year, which is around 60% of their total protein source.
 A part of that is the ubiquitous prahok, a fermented fish paste created from the tiny trey riel, also known as the money fish.
-They are the most abundant fish in the lake and the protein-packed paste is widely consumed, as a condiment and an ingredient in Cambodian cooking.
+They are the most abundant fish in the lake and the protein-packed paste is widely consumed, as a condiment and ingredient in Cambodian cooking.

-Kampong Phluk, Tonle Sap Floating Village
+Kampong Phluk, Toné Sap Floating Village

 Tonlé Sap Lake